 - PE of Index– PE of stock indexes gives an indication of the health of the market representing the index and future direction of the stock prices.
-When the index rises faster than earnings of the companies comprising the index, PE expansion occurs and vice versa.
-For example, the Sensex PE touched a high of 29 during the dot-com bubble and low of 12 during the sub-prime crisis representing an overpriced and underpriced stock market of India respectively.
+When the index rises faster than the earnings of the companies comprising the index, PE expansion occurs and vice versa.
+For example, the Sensex PE touched a high of 29 during the dot-com bubble and a low of 12 during the sub-prime crisis representing an overpriced and underpriced stock market of India, respectively.

 - Earnings yield– Earnings yield is the reciprocal of PE ratio, e.
 Earnings per share / Price per share.
-So, Apple has an earnings yield of 7% based on an above calculation which means every dollar invested would generate EPS of 7 cents.
+So, Apple has an earnings yield of 7% based on the above calculation which means every dollar invested would generate EPS of 7 cents.
 The earnings yield of companies is useful when comparing with yields of bonds.

 - Modified PE– Investors can also use a modified version of PE by using free cash flow per share instead of earnings in the denominator and adjusting for accounting issues, net debt repayments, and capital expenditure needed by the company to continue the operations and expected growth.